Published by MBA Skool Team, Last Updated: August 16, 2021

-The bodies involved in transacting the product from the producer till the time it gets purchased by the ultimate consumer can be termed as the market intermediaries.
+Market intermediaries are the bodies involved in transacting the product from the producer till the time it gets purchased by the ultimate consumer can be termed.
 Market intermediaries can be individuals or firms.
 The products keep changing the possession at each level where subsequent transporting and inventory costs get added.
 Finally the product gets available at the retail outlet at a certain price.

 Though intermediaries pose a challenge to firms when they compete on the prices yet they are indispensable as a vast distribution network cannot be handled by the company alone.

-The four types of marketing intermediaries are agents, distributors, wholesalers and retailers.
+The four types of marketing intermediaries are :

 The agent is an independent entity that acts as the manufacturer’s representative for the buyer.
 Agents have possession of the products without actually owning them.
 They work on commission basis.